retirement savings | november 26, 2024

 Consolidating your accounts will mean fewer statements to reconcile and review at the end of each time period.
 This, in turn, makes it easier to understand your overall balances, asset allocation, individual performance contributors (and detractors), and potential opportunities for improving your portfolio positioning.
 Another bonus is that fewer accounts and year‑end tax forms will mean a simpler tax preparation process—a common objective for retirees and preretirees alike.

 Since a consolidated portfolio allows for more visibility into your investment positioning at the individual and household level, it can enable you to make more intentional and informed decisions when it comes to your asset allocation and holdings.
 Consolidation can help you identify and reduce duplication of underlying securities or concentrations in one geographical region, asset class, sub‑asset class, sector, or company.
 Additionally, there may be potential for more effective tax‑efficient asset location, which can lead to improved after‑tax returns.
-Once accounts are consolidated, your trusted financial professional at that firm can provide more holistic guidance on all these important investment management considerations when there is greater transparency into your household’s full retirement planning picture.
+Once accounts are consolidated, your trusted financial professional will gain greater transparency into your household’s full planning picture and can therefore provide more holistic guidance.

 Many asset management and advisory firms offer discounted fee structures for households with higher combined asset levels.
 The higher tiers of assets within these programs often receive additional benefits.
 For instance, at T. Rowe Price, a higher asset level allows you access to lower‑cost mutual fund share classes and closed funds.
-(See the T. Rowe Price Summit Program.)
-Other benefits might include a dedicated advisor and servicing team, enhanced planning support, detailed investment analysis tools, complimentary publication subscriptions, and exclusive investment and personal finance content and events.
+(See The T. Rowe Price Summit Program below.)
+Other benefits might include a dedicated advisor and servicing team, as well as enhanced planning support and tools.

 The T. Rowe Price Summit Program